388 King George Rd, Brantford, ON, N3T 5L8

 My Garage

-If your car is getting old and is starting to cost more to run and repair, is it time to replace it?
-Let’s take a look at a few of the considerations that could help you make the right decision.
+Letā€™s take a look at a few of the considerations that could help you make the right decision.

 How old is the car?
 Is it still safe?
 Still roadworthy?
 Can it still handle Canadian winters confidently?
 Does it have any safety tech?

-All these questions need to be answered whenever you’re thinking of keeping an older car, especially if it’s your daily driver.
+All these questions need to be answered whenever youā€™re thinking of fixing your car or buying a new one, especially if itā€™s your daily driver.
 It needs to be safe and it needs to be able to cope with all conditions.

-While it won’t have the latest safety technology, do the safety features it does have work?
+While it wonā€™t have the latest safety technology, do the safety features it does have work?

-Rust and condition
+Rust and Condition

 Live anywhere with a high moisture content in the air and rust becomes a problem.
-Newer cars use galvanized materials to help prevent rust but older cars don’t have that luxury.
+Newer cars use galvanized materials to help prevent rust but older cars donā€™t have that luxury.
 Plus, plenty of parts cannot be galvanized.

 Does your car have rust?
 Is it more than just light surface rust?
 Do body panels crumble when you touch them?

-Running costs
+Running Costs

 Does your car guzzle gas?
 Does it run through tires and brakes faster than it should?
 Is something always wearing out or breaking down?
 Cars are designed to last a finite time and while they can exceed that, many parts will need to be replaced to keep it on the road.